Islandora/documentation/README.md

 If you would like to contribute code to the project, you need to be covered by an Islandora Foundation [Contributor License Agreement](http://islandora.ca/sites/default/files/islandora_cla.pdf) or [Corporate Contributor Licencse Agreement](http://islandora.ca/sites/default/files/islandora_ccla.pdf).
 Please see the [Contributors](http://islandora.ca/resources/contributors) pages on Islandora.ca for more information.

+We recommend using the [claw-playbook](https://github.com/Islandora-Devops/claw-playbook) to get started.
 If you want to pull down the submodules for development, don't forget to run `git submodule update --init --recursive` after cloning.